Keyboard shortcuts

 eIDAS 2.0 Compliance

-• Dec 2026: Member states provide EUDI Wallet to citizens
+• Dec 2026: Member states must provide EUDI wallets to citizens

-• Dec 2027: Financial, healthcare, and mobility sectors must accept EUDI Wallet
+• Dec 2027: Financial, healthcare, and mobility sectors must accept EUDI wallets

 Next Steps